amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 ### 2. I may have stopped blogging, but I've never stopped writing.

-I'm always writing, journaling, researching: <em>asking questions and drawing conclusions.</em>
+I'm always writing, journaling, researching: *asking questions and drawing conclusions.*

 I've amassed quite a bit of work, which I'm starting to feel like a guilty hoarder for keeping it all to myself.
 Who am I not to share what others could benefit from?
 Moreover, who am I not to share when the potential feedback, counter-arguments, and opportunities that could result stand to make me a better person?